KatherineMichel/python-and-django-resources/README.md

 https://twitter.com/bossylobster/status/1262816695774613504 | Danny Hermes on Twitter: "Concept of "first-party package" is new to me.
 This means officially endorsed by the PSF / CPython devs?" / Twitter

-Łukasz
-https://twitter.com/llanga/status/1263581352869482497 | Łukasz Langa on Twitter: "If I wrote "show notes" for the #Python #AsyncIO video series, I would aim at something like this.
-(This would be specifically Episode 3 material.)" / Twitter

 Surveys
 https://insights.stackoverflow.com/survey/2020#overview | Stack Overflow Developer Survey 2020
 https://www.jetbrains.com/lp/python-developers-survey-2019/ | Python Developers Survey 2019 Results | JetBrains: Developer Tools for Professionals and Teams

-https://twitter.com/simonw/status/1262970529746612224 | Simon Willison on Twitter: "Activity Monitor on my Mac shows Python running 438.9% CPU (SHA256 hashing 40,000 files using 5 threads) so it's definitely running across multiple cores.
-And the program seems to complete about 4x faster.
-So if, like me, you've mostly avoided threads in Python give them a go!" / Twitter

 https://www.tiobe.com/tiobe-index/ | index | TIOBE - The Software Quality Company
 https://www.techempower.com/benchmarks/#section=test&runid=4c536195-90ff-40b8-8636-a719318a864b&hw=ph&test=plaintext | TechEmpower Framework Benchmarks